Education and Training

 The Seminars are dedicated educational safety days for all mines and quarries.
 Our interactive format offers topics from multiple speakers, discussion panels and opportunities to ask questions and network with Safety Professionals in the industry.

-Regional Safety Seminars are held in areas such as the Riverland, Adelaide Hills, South East, and Eyre Peninsula.
+Regional Safety Seminars are held in a number of areas across the state.

-Presentations are currently being finalised.
+Presentations are currently being finalised for 2019.
 To be notified when bookings open join our Regional Safety Seminars subscriber list.

 MAQOHSC supports through sponsorship numerous events throughout the year that directly benefits the mining and quarrying industry and promotes the importance of workplace safety.